Where is the Writing Center?

 What if I need help with study skills?

 You should log on to WCOnline and cancel as soon as you know you cannot make your appointment.
 Appointments MUST be canceled at least two hours before the appointment is due to begin.
+If you don't cancel in advance, you'll be considered a "no-show."

 What if I’m late to my appointment?